 Team galas generally run between October and June.
 Swim coaches will look at personal best swim times, attitude towards training and other factors when selecting a team.
 Swimmers are encouraged to wear CSWPC club T-shirts and club swim hats for these competitions.

 These competitions comprise of a variety of rounds of galas and allows swimmers to compete and gain experience of competing in a team environment.
+Many of the youngsters are still very new to competing.
 The coaching team select a squad of children for each of these competitions as some have time qualifications.

 Individual and relay events within the competition have set time limits for competitors, which they must not exceed, otherwise no team points will be awarded for that event.
 Each round will end with a very noisy and exciting team cannon race.